Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More

 romanian christening 06

-Just as it happens with the weddings, the party is started by the first dance where the parents and the baby have the scene.
+Just as it happens with weddings, the party is started by the first dance where the parents and the baby take the scene.

 However, since you can’t really do much choreography with an infant (there are people who baptize their babies when they’re 2 months old), the three will only dance alone for several seconds before being joined by the others and the party officially begins.